saranrt95/CP4RuleBasedXAI/README.md

 ## CONFIDERAI+: CONFIDERAI extension to mutually exclusive rules

 This code allows to perform conformal prediction for rule-based binary classifiers.
-It extends our previous score function, CONFIDERAI (paper [1], link ad altra repo), to also include non-overlapping, mutually exclusive, rules, thus being applicable for Decision-Tree-like classifiers.
+It extends our previous score function, CONFIDERAI [1], to also include non-overlapping, mutually exclusive, rules, thus being applicable for Decision-Tree-like classifiers.

 # How to use